-If authentication is required by the juridical system or the needs of the organization, th has established specific rules regarding which records must be authenticated, by wif the means of authentication.
+If authentication is required by the juridical system or the needs of the organization, th has established specific rules regarding which records must be authenticated, by will the means of authentication.

-REQUIREMENT A.7: Identification of Authoritative Record

-If multiple copies of the same record exist, the creator has established procedures that which record is authoritative.
+REQUIREMENT A.7: Identification of Authoritative Record If multiple copies of the same record exist, the creator has established procedures the rhompie copies of the same record exist, the creator has established procedures the which record is authoritative.